StefanTodoran/milkyway-js/README.md

 ## TODO

-* Finishing touches build script for manage.py
+* Factor out minification and typescript transpilation from server to compiler
+* Add bare compile option to manage.py script
-* More settings in configuration file, finish implementing existing
+* More settings in configuration file, finish implementing existing ones
-* Add more basic template HTML, CSS and TS
+* Improve the basic template HTML, CSS and TS
 * Stress test compiler code for both components and if clauses
-* Improve compiler by allowing boolean components to be written as `prop` rather than `prop=""`
+* Improve compiler by allowing boolean components to be written as `prop` rather than `prop=""` or `prop="true"`
-* Potentially modify compiler to allow multiple components per line?
+* Add nested components inside components